School of Mathematics and Statistics

 - Topics in Number Theory

-This module aims to investigate some of the properties of the natural numbers 1,2,3,...
-Topics covered include linear and quadratic congruences, Fermat's Little Theorem, the RSA cryptosystem, the Law of Quadratic Reciprocity, perfect numbers, Mersenne primes, Fermat's Last Theorem, continued fractions, and Pell's equation.10 credits
+In this module we study intergers, primes and equations.
+Topics covered include linear and quadratic congruences, Fermat Little Theorem and Euler's Theorem, the RSA cryptosystem, Quadratic Reciprocity, perfect numbers, continued fractions and others.10 credits

 Studying wave phenomena has had a great impact on Applied Mathematics.
 This module looks at some important wave motions with a view to understanding them by developing from first principles the key mathematical tools.
 We begin with waves on strings (e.g. a piano or violin), developing the concept of standing and progressive waves, and normal modes.
 Fourier series are used to solve problems relating to waves on strings and membranes.
 Sound waves and water waves are considered.
 The concepts of dispersion and group velocity are introduced.
 The course concludes with consideration of 'traffic waves' as the simplest example of nonlinear waves.10 credits

 - Human Planet

 This course examines the historical, social, cultural and political dimensions of sustainability, focusing on food production and natural resource management on the land and in the oceans.
 Students will learn how key historical developments led to sustainability issues, how geopolitics perpetuates these in the modern world, and how an understanding of these issues can help us to develop more sustainable ways to live in future.
 Learning will be achieved through lectures and videos, independent study and classroom discussion sessions.10 credits